Materials-Consortia/materials-consortia.github.io/index.md

 - [the Data Catalyst Genome](http://suncat.stanford.edu/)
 - ...

-The OPTiMaDe consortium aims to make these datbases interoperational by developing a common REST API.
+The **Open Databases Integration for Materials Design** (OPTiMaDe) consortium aims to make materials datbases interoperational by developing a common REST API.